apache/incubator-heron/website/content/docs/operators/deployment/schedulers/local.md

 ## How Local Deployment Works

-Using the local scheduler is similar to deploying Heron on other systems in that you use the [Heron](../../../heron-cli) cli to manage topologies.
-The difference is in the configuration.
+Using the local scheduler is similar to deploying Heron on other schedulers.
+The [Heron] (../../../heron-cli) cli is used to deploy and manage topologies as would be done using a distributed scheduler.
+But the main difference is in the configuration.

 ## Local Scheduler Configuration